 - Rice wine vinegar

-- Minced ginger: Feel free to use jarred ginger or powdered ginger instead.
-If using powdered ginger, use 1/2 teaspoon.
+- Minced ginger: Feel free to use jarred ginger.
+If using ground ginger, use 1/2 teaspoon.

 - Boneless skinless chicken breasts: Boneless skinless chicken thighs will work beautifully here as well.

 - Avocado oil: Feel free to use another neutral, high-smoke point cooking oil.

 - Bell peppers: I like using red and green bell peppers, but the color choice is up to you.